-Why purse a Master of Science in Art Therapy?
+Why pursue a Master of Science in Art Therapy with Emphasis in Counseling?

 You can become part of a learning community where students and faculty share a commitment to meaningful graduate-level academic, aesthetic, clinical, intrapersonal and interpersonal study.
 All gender identities are welcome.
 Our art therapy program is designed to combine your artistic skills with art therapy and counseling theories and techniques so you can develop an integrated professional identity as an artist-therapist and counselor.
 The program emphasizes experiential learning within a rigorous curriculum and provides a supportive environment for student success.

 About the Master's Program

-Mount Mary’s 60-credit Master of Science in Art Therapy features:
+Mount Mary’s 60-credit Master of Science in Art Therapy with Emphasis in Counseling features:

 - A fully approved program—Mount Mary’s art therapy program is the only art therapy graduate degree program in Wisconsin approved by the American Art Therapy Association.

 - Integrated learning approach—Courses promote hands-on experiential learning to integrate aesthetic, academic and clinical studies with professional practice.
 The program offers a supportive and collaborative environment of learners.